 If you follow the advice in this leaflet, it is less likely mould will form in your home.
-However, if condensation has created mould you will need to treat it.
-If you deal with the basic problem, mould should not reappear.
+However, if condensation has led to mould growth, it is better not to leave it untreated.

-Dry the condensation on your windows and windowsills every morning.
-Wring out the cloth rather than drying it on a radiator.
+If treated at an early stage, mould should not reappear.
+Any condensation on windows and window sills should be dried every morning, wringing out the cloth rather than drying it on a radiator.

-To kill and remove mould, wipe down walls and window frames with a fungicidal wash which carries a Health and Safety Executive 'approval number'.
+Wiping down walls and window frames with a fungicidal wash, should kill and remove mould.
+If you are attempting this yourself, please make sure you wear rubber gloves and follow the manufacturer's instructions carefully.

-Make sure you wear rubber gloves and follow the manufacturer's instructions carefully.
-Dry-clean mildewed clothes and shampoo carpets.
-Do not brush or vacuum mould as this will cause mould spores to be released into the air which can cause breathing problems.
+Any mildewed clothes will need to be dry cleaned and carpets shampooed thoroughly.
+Brushing or vacuuming mould is not advisable, as this will cause mould spores to be released into the air which can cause breathing problems.

-After treatment, redecorate using a good quality fungicidal paint to help prevent mould.
-Note that this paint is not effective if overlaid with ordinary paints or wallpaper.
-When wallpapering, use a paste containing a fungicide to prevent further mould growth.
+After treatment, surfaces may need to be redecorated using a good quality fungicidal paint to help prevent mould.
+Fungicidal paint is not effective if overlaid with ordinary paints or wallpaper.
+Using wallpapering paste that contains a fungicide, will also help prevent further mould growth.

-The only lasting way of avoiding severe mould is to prevent condensation.
+The only lasting way of avoiding severe mould build up is to prevent condensation.
+If you are struggling with mould build up in your home, please get in touch.